isangil/ntl-custom-features/README.md

 These features will override current DEIMS settings -- mimic customization for NTL in DEIMS D6

+You can download them in many ways, here is one:
+$ git clone git@github.com:isangil/ntl-custom-features destination-dir

 The modules that begin with "ntl_" are a set of custom modules.
 We need install in your NTL site, enable them.